disosur/simple-blog/README.md

 # Simple Blog

-a simple blog using NextJs, Tailwind, and Headless Wordpress
+a simple blog using NextJs, Tailwind, and Notion